lightshifted/summarize/README.md

 ```

 ### Objectives
-Our objective is to employ a text classification model in production
+Our objective is to employ a text classification model into production...